On connectedness of non-klt loci of singularities of pairs: Non-klt loci for mirror symmetry

 for some $R_U$ exceptional over $Y$.
 Then $-R_U$ is ample over $Y$, so $R_U\ge 0$ by the negativity lemma.
 Moreover, $\Supp R_U$ contains every exceptional divisor of $\pi$.
-Therefore, $U$ is of Fano type over $Z$ as $Y$ is of Fano type over $Z$ by the relative version of [\ref{B-compl}, 2.13(7)], or arguing as in the end of the proof of \ref{l-lc-model-bir}.
+Therefore, $U$ is of Fano type over $Z$ as $Y$ is of Fano type over $Z$, by the relative version of [\ref{B-compl}, 2.13(7)].
 In particular, $(U,B_U+M_U)$ has a minimal model over $Z$, say $V$.
-Note that since $K_U+B_U+M_U$ is pseudo-effective, $R_U$ is vertical over $Z$, so $K_U+B_U+M_U\sim_\Q 0$ over the generic point of $Z$ as \